Cattn/SPGC/README.md

 ## F&Q
 #### What's the point?
 - Have you ever wanted to see what your grade would look like if you turned something in?
 If a grade got added?
-If you missed something?, Well you can check all of that with this extension!
+If you missed something?
+Well you can check all of that with this extension!
 #### How do I disable it?
 - You can disable the extension by clicking on the extension icon in the extension bar, then toggling the enable button off.